 One of the most oppressive countries

-State control of news and information has been relentless in Iran for the past 39 years.
-The Islamic Revolution keeps a tight grip on most media outlets and never relents in its persecution of independent journalists, citizen-journalists, and media outlets, and uses intimidation, arbitrary arrest, and long jail sentences imposed by revolutionary courts at the end of unfair trials.
+Iran has been one of the world’s most repressive countries for journalists for the past 40 years.
+State control of news and information is unrelenting and at least 860 journalists and citizen-journalists have been imprisoned or executed since 1979.
+The Islamic regime exercises extensive control over the media landscape and its harassment of independent journalists, citizen-journalists and independent media has not let up.
+They are constantly subjected to intimidation, arbitrary arrest and long jail sentences imposed by revolutionary courts at the end of unfair trials.
 The media that are still resisting increasingly lack the resources to report freely and independently.
-As a result, it is the citizen-journalists active on social networks who are now at the center of the battles for freely-reported news and information and for political change in Iran.
-The regime has extended its fight against media freedom beyond the country’s borders and also targets the international media, even as it tries to maintain appearances.
+As a result, it is the citizen-journalists on social networks who are now at the centre of the battles for freely-reported news and information and for political change in Iran.
+The regime has extended its fight against media freedom beyond the country’s borders and also targets the international media.